Layr-Labs/eigenlayer-contracts/docs/core/SlashEscrowFactory.md

 ## Overview
 The `SlashEscrowFactory` handles the burning or redistribution of slashed funds out of the EigenLayer protocol.
 The `SlashEscrowFactory` is responsible for (i) enforcing an escrow delay upon an AVS calling [`slashOperator`](./AllocationManager.md#slashoperator), (ii) deploying the `SlashEscrow` for each slash, and (iii) releasing funds from the escrow contract upon completion of a the escrow delay.

+> **Note:** If the protocol is paused due to a security incident, slashed funds will remain locked in the `SlashEscrow` contracts.
+A protocol upgrade would be required to rescue these funds.

 ## Parameterization
 * `DEFAULT_BURN_ADDRESS = 0x00000000000000000000000000000000000E16E4`
     * The address to which burnt funds are sent